garylirocks/quickrefs/terraform.markdown

           export ARM_SAS_TOKEN
           ```

+  1. Init with the backend config file `terraform init -backend-config="backend.tfvars"`
-  1. A state file will be created in the storage account when you run `terraform apply`
+  1. When you run `terraform apply`, the state file will be created or updated

 ## HCL language features